-Which schools are excluded from the Open Enrollment list?
+Which schools are excluded from the Open Enrollment Act list?

 What happens if the school of enrollment has different requirements for graduation from high school than the district of residence?

-Students will be expected to complete all requirements for graduation from the high school of their district of enrollment.
+Pupils will be expected to complete all requirements for graduation from their high school of enrollment.

-What happens if the high school of enrollment has additional requirements for graduation beyond the requirements of the high school in the student's district of residence?
+What happens if the high school of enrollment has additional requirements for graduation beyond the requirements of the high school in the pupil's district of residence?

 Yes.
 The school of enrollment shall accept credits toward graduation and shall graduate the pupil if the pupil meets the graduation requirements of the school district of enrollment.